Synthetixio/synthetix-docs/content/libraries/synthetix-data.md

 11. `snx.rewards` Get the list of reward escrow holders and their latest balance at vesting entry add or vest.
 12. `snx.total` Get the total count of unique `issuers` and `snxHolders`
 13. `snx.transfers` Get SNX transfers in reverse chronological order
+14. `snx.issued` Get the `Issued` events in reverse chronological order.
+15. `snx.burned` Get the `Burned` events in reverse chronological order.
+16. `snx.feesClaimed` Get the `FeesClaimed` events in reverse chronological order, showing fees in sUSD and rewards in SNX.

 ## Supported subscriptions